-At yesterday’s press event for the upcoming Ryan Reynolds film, Adventureland, the folks from Latino Review and Collider took advantage of the opportunity to ask about his character in X-Men Origins: Wolverine – something many of us would like to do ourselves.
+At yesterday’s press event for the upcoming Ryan Reynolds film, Adventureland, the folks from Latino Review and Collider took advantage of the opportunity to ask about the Canadian star’s curious role in X-Men Origins: Wolverine.

-Both sites posed similar questions in their meetings with Reynolds and the one major common topic was about a potential Deadpool spinoff of which we’ve heard rumblings about ever since Ryan was cast in the role.
+Both sites posed similar questions in their meetings with Reynolds and the major common thread was about a potential Deadpool spinoff movie of which we’ve heard rumblings about ever since Ryan was attached for the part, even before the studio (Fox) had the rights to the character.

 Reynold’s response to Latino Review‘s question of if he’d be interested in a solo film: